kaaproject/kaa-rfcs/0016/README.md

 #### Client username and password validation response

-*Client username and password validation response* message MUST be sent by provider in response to an [client username and password validation request message](#client-username-and-password-validation-request).
+*Client username and password validation response* message MUST be sent by provider in response to a [client username and password validation request message](#client-username-and-password-validation-request).
 Provider MUST publish client username and password validation response message to the subject provided in the NATS `replyTo` field of the request.

 Client username and password validation response message payload MUST be an Avro-encoded object with the following schema ([0016-client-username-password-validation-response.avsc](./0016-client-username-password-validation-response.avsc)):